9 Weight Loss Myths That Your Expert Might Not Have Told You

 Love Sharing?
 Do the Honors!

-The biggest myth about weight loss is that you can eat anything if you count your calories.
+The biggest myth is that you can eat anything if you count your calories.
 Stop this thought right now.
 What you eat does matter.
 Eat quality, not quantity.
-Take in the number of calories that is appropriate for your physical activities.
-Stick to a nutrient-dense diet so that you can feel satisfied for a longer period and avoid binge eating.
+Take in the number of calories that are appropriate for your physical activities.
+Stick to a nutrient-dense diet to feel satisfied for a more extended period and avoid binge eating.

 3. Saying No to Fat

-Another sad truth about the myths regarding weight loss is that the fats are considered to be the evilest of them all.
-In case you are wondering why to eat fat to lose fat?
-Let me tell you this, skip that trip to eat your favorite burger and fries at McDonald’s.
+Another sad truth about the myths regarding weight loss is that fats are considered to be the evilest of them all.
+If you are wondering why you should eat fat to lose fat, Let me tell you this: skip that trip to eat your favorite burger and fries at McDonald’s.

-They contain trans fats and saturated fats, and that’s a total No-No. If you still set on losing weight and maintaining a healthy lifestyle, then try to incorporate healthy fats such as nuts, nut butter, seeds, avocados, healthy oil (olive oil) etc, into your diet.
+They contain trans fats and saturated fats, a total No-No. If you are still set on losing weight and maintaining a healthy lifestyle, try incorporating healthy fats such as nuts, nut butter, seeds, avocados, healthy oil (olive oil), etc, into your diet.
 They will help you in keeping your brain and skin healthy and aid in weight loss as well.

-If you keep up at it, then you will have to eat more and more to make up for all the physical activities.
+To lose weight effectively, reduce your calorie intake.
+This is another popular weight loss myth.
+But exercising all day and every day so that you can have it all is not the right mindset.
+If you keep up with it, you will have to eat more and more to make up for all the physical activities.
 This may lead you to start eating easily accessible and unhealthy foods.
 This creates a vicious cycle that’s hard to break.

-Instead, you need to balance, exercise, or do yoga daily for a few minutes.
+Instead, you need to balance, exercise or do yoga daily for a few minutes.
 It should not have to be an intense workout every day.
-Please keep in mind balance and moderation in everything, eat well and in small portions, but be sure that you are satisfied and not hungry at the end.
+Please keep in mind balance and moderation in everything; eat well and in small portions, but be sure you are satisfied and not hungry.

 5. Diets, Diets, and More Diets

-Diet culture has been handed down to us from generations gone.
-Every day a new diet pops up, and I am left wondering, will it be worth it this time.
+Diet culture has been handed down to us for generations.
+Every day a new diet pops up, and I wonder, will it be worth it this time?
 Every person I know struggles with weight issues; they are either too skinny or too fat.
-They have this ideal weight in mind, that they need to achieve at any cost, and hence the rise of these diet fads.
-Fasting for hours, juice cleanses, eggs, and banana diets, and so many more, I can’t even keep them straight.
+They have this ideal weight in mind that they need to achieve at any cost, hence the rise of these diet fads.
+Fasting for hours, juice cleanses, eggs, banana diets, and so many more, I can’t keep them straight.

-These diets affect your metabolism and can give you temporary results but in the long run, avoid them as much as possible.
-Go for a balanced and nutritious diet, smaller portions at regular intervals, or eat until you are satisfied.
-This is one of the common weight loss myths believed by 80% of people.
-Don’t trust this, instead, live a healthy lifestyle and ditch that diet, girl!
+These diets affect your metabolism and can give you temporary results, but avoid them as much as possible in the long run.
+Go for a balanced and nutritious diet, smaller portions regularly, or eat until satisfied.
+Live a healthy lifestyle and ditch that diet, girl!

 6. Nighttime Snacking

-Midnight hunger is a thing, believe me, I know.
-That little bit of craving late at night might be your downfall, if not careful.
-Out of convenience, we reach for the easiest snacks available that are mostly full of sugar and unhealthy fats.
-Hunger pangs can strike anytime, so better beware to snack on healthy food.
-Don’t get sucked into this routine and choose wisely.
-Here are weight loss recipes that you can try, when hungry, to see the difference.
+Midnight hunger is a thing; believe me, I know.
+That little bit of craving late at night might be your downfall if you are not careful.
+Out of convenience, we reach for the most accessible snacks that are mostly full of sugar and unhealthy fats.
+Hunger pangs can strike anytime, so avoid snacking on healthy food.
+Don’t get sucked into this routine, and choose wisely.
+Here are weight loss recipes that you can try when hungry to see the difference.

 7. Drink More Water

-Keeping yourself hydrated is one thing, but depending on water to help you lose weight is a tricky one.
+Keeping yourself hydrated is one thing, but depending on water to help you lose weight is tricky.
 We all know water has zero calories, so switch your sugary sweet drinks with water to reduce your daily calorie consumption.
 Drink a glass before meals to avoid overeating.
 Don’t confuse thirst with hunger.
-When you feel hungry, drink a glass of water and if you are still hungry, eat.
+When you feel hungry, drink a glass of water; if you are still hungry, eat.

 8. Popping Pills

 Ever seen your food packaging?
-If not, please make sure you do so when going food shopping next time.
-No added sugar, low fat, reduced fat, your brown bread isn’t whole wheat bread but just added with color to make you think that you are eating healthy.
+If not, please do so when going food shopping next time.
+No added sugar, low fat, reduced fat; your brown bread isn’t whole wheat bread but just added with color to make you think you are eating healthy.

-There is more sugar in your no added sugar fruit juices.
-Check the label at the back of your food items, find out what you are putting inside your body in the name of these false friends.
-Stay clear of additives or the ingredients you cannot pronounce.
+There is more sugar in your no-added-sugar fruit juices.
+Check the label on the back of your food items, and find out what you put inside your body in the name of these false friends.
+Stay clear of additives or ingredients you cannot pronounce.

-With these weight loss myths busted, at last, it’s time to start your journey to a better and healthy life.
+With these weight loss myths busted, it’s time to start your journey to a better and healthier life.

-Follow us on Facebook, Pinterest, and Instagram to catch more on health and fitness and lifestyle tips.
+Follow us on Facebook, Pinterest, and Instagram to learn about health and fitness, and lifestyle tips.

 ,